 NeXT proves there’s money in software

-As rebound moves go, focusing on software proved a brilliant move for NeXT.
+As rebounds go, focusing on software proved a brilliant move for NeXT.
 People weren’t clamoring to buy NeXT software by any means, but the hardware division had been the company’s biggest expense.

 NeXT’s object-oriented, multitasking, Unix-based operating system, NeXTStep, proved far ahead of what most companies offered at the time.
 Although not yet ready for prime time, a reconfigured “OpenStep” version of the OS eventually sold Apple on buying NeXT.

 That ultimately led to Jobs returning to Cupertino and becoming Apple CEO.
 Then, OpenStep became the basis for Apple’s new Mac OS X Server 1.0 operating system in 1999.
 And it morphed into Mac OS X in 2001.

 Did you use any NeXT hardware or software back in the day?
 Leave your comments below.